romibi/Scrap-Packed-Explorer/README.md

 	- [ ] icon
 	- [ ] nice loading animation
 	- [ ] direct vs prepare modes
-    	_Re-create archive on each change or prepare changes and then save_
+    	_Re-create container on each change or prepare changes and then save_
 	- [ ] "modding" mode (maybe)
-    	_Have huge gaps between files edited to not move around bits much inside archive while constantly editing_
+    	_Have huge gaps between files edited to not move around bits much inside container while constantly editing_
 	- [ ] file preview (maybe)
 - Misc: see [other issues](/../../issues/)